mistio/mist-ce/README.md

 directory, now there's also a `docker-compose.override.yml` file in the current directory in addition to `docker-compose.yml` and is used to modify the configuration for development mode.

+If you're not interested in frontend development, you can comment out the ui & landing sections within the `docker-compose.override.yml` file and re-run `docker-compose up -d`.
+Otherwise, you'll also need to install the ui & landing page dependencies before you can access the Mist UI.

+Install all front-end dependencies with the following commands

+    docker-compose exec landing bower install
+    docker-compose exec ui bower install

+And then build the landing & ui bundles

+    docker-compose exec landing polymer build
+    docker-compose exec ui node --max_old_space_size=4096 /usr/local/bin/polymer build docker-compose exec ui cp bower_components/echarts/dist/echarts.common.min.js build/bundled/bower_components/echarts/dist/

+When doing front-end development, it's usually more convenient to serve the source code instead of the bundles.
+To do that, edit settings/settings.py and set `JS_BUILD = False`.
+Restart the api container for the changes to take effect

+    ./restart.sh api

 The above instructions for running and managing Mist apply.